bcuz/spectrum/Readme.md

 3. As a student I want to see the answer to the question so I can see if I was right. - OK

-4. As a student I want to get a new questions without having to reload the page so I’m not dependent on continuous internet connection.
+4. As a student I want to get new questions without having to reload the page so I’m not dependent on continuous internet connection.
 OK

 5. As a student I want to add my own flashcards with a question and an answer so I can test myself with questions that I personally struggle with.